Visual quality inspection on the production line using computer vision, image by Novacura

 Results and benefits

-When implementing computer vision analysis, you can quickly identify results such as:
+When implementing computer vision analysis, you can quickly identify results that enhance quality assurance:

 Compared to a manual inspection by a dedicated team member, computer vision can archive 95-99% confidence in its detection while costing less and removing the human error factor in a single process, scaled up with multiple cameras throughout a process – This technology can improve quality and reduce waste.